stormpath/stormpath-documentation/source/reference.rst

 There are two optional query parameters that may be specified to control pagination:

-- ``offset``: The zero-based starting index in the entire collection of the first item to return.
+- ``offset``: The point at which, in the zero-based starting index of the entire collection, the first returned item is found.
 Default is 0.
 - ``limit``: The maximum number of collection items to return for a single request.
 Minimum value is 1.
 Maximum value is 100.
 Default is 25.

 *Usage*